geotrev/sri-lock/README.md

 A bit dicier, let's break it down:

 - Both `package-1` and `package-2` are flagged as non-modules, and given custom folder paths under `packages/*`.
-- `my-cool-package` is still used, but it's only under `packages/package-1`.
-In this case, we're probably using `my-cool-package` as a peer dependency to `package-1` and want to keep that up to date as necessary.
+- `my-cool-package` is still used, but its `targets` are under both `package-1` and `package-2`.
+In this case, we're probably using `my-cool-package` as a peer dependency and want to keep that up to date as necessary.

+Note that this configuration assumes your dependencies are hoisted to the root `node_modules` of your monorepo.
+This will be customizable in the future.

 ### Config options